sudharavali/Write-Count-Prediction-for-Encrypted-Main-Memory/report1/report1.md

 - **Implement Prediction Algorithm based on the history**
 - **Vary parameters to find optimal prediction coverage.**

-*Note: Tasks in bold has been completed successfully*
+*Note: Tasks in bold have been completed successfully*